 Food Babe’s Raw Dairy Tips -

-1. Buy and consume only unpasteurized milk products if you can get your hands on it, if not, extremely limit or eliminate it.
+1. Buy and consume only unpasteurized organic milk products if you can get your hands on it, if not, extremely limit or eliminate it.
 I mean, think about it – cow’s milk is originally intended to take a 35 pound calf and grow it into a 1300 pound adult?
 What is wrong with this picture?
 Why would already grown adults want to drink this as a beverage anyways?
 I can’t believe the government recommends 3 servings a day!
 It just doesn’t make any sense, especially if you already eat meat.
 Milk is acidic.
 Remember – we want to keep our bodies alkaline to help fight off disease.

 2. Yogurt is still beneficial for the immune system because of all the helpful probiotics.
 However, you don’t need to eat yogurt to get the benefits.
 Several studies have been conducted on how people from India who ate raw milk yogurt came to the US and could not tolerate pasteurized milk yogurt.
 They developed IBS, and other digestive issues.
 Luckily I don’t have this problem, since I was born here and tolerate yogurt just fine but I still only eat it only a few times a week with my mom’s home cooked delicious indian food and for a snack occasionally.
 If you experience any stomach issues after consuming yogurt or dairy, consider taking a supplement for probiotics instead.
-Check my past article on frozen yogurt to find out what brand I use.
+Check this to find out what brand I use.

 3. When cooking at home, only use raw cheese from your local farmers market or health market – I go to Earth Fare for mine – they have several raw unpasteurized cheese options and carry one of my favorites which comes from a huge wheel of parmesan from Italy.

 4. I fortunately can drink my tea and coffee without any milk – but for those of you that need that creamy texture – there are several alternatives to check out.
 Almond, Rice, Coconut, Hemp are all good options to try.
 (I do not recommend soy, I’ll talk about in a later post).
 Make the switch fun – buy a small carton of each and have a blind taste test to see which one like you the most!
-My husband loves So Delicious Chocolate Coconut Milk – he makes his coffee a mocha every morning.

 6. If you have never tried raw milk and have apprehensions – Check out this link to view a video and article about a family making the switch to raw milk.